What does the Bible say about being a good student?

 Putting school near the top of your priority list is NOT ignoring God.
 (Just don't put it ALL the way at the top.)

-Making school a priority is doing your best to do the task that God has put before you—learning.
+Making school a priority is doing your best to do the task that God has put before you—learning and representing Christ where you are.
 The only way God would be disappointed in your trying to do well in school is if making your achievements became an idol or something you worship instead of God.
 That is, if you were so focused on winning awards or being the best in class that you began to hurt others' feelings or completely disregard anything the Holy Spirit says to you, then you will have become prideful about your status as a student (Proverbs 16:18), and that is a sin.

+No, it's not a sin to get bad grades.
 We can't take our grades with us into Heaven, so in the end, those achievements mean nothing anyway (Ecclesiastes 2:21-23).
-Yes, grades are important right now, but they aren’t everything there is to life.
-(ALSO SEE: Is it sinful to get bad grades?)
+Yes, grades are important right now in order to move onto the next step in school, but they aren’t everything there is to life or even to being a good student.
+Your heart, attitude, and motivations are what God is concerned about, and His deepest desire is to help you develop into Christlikeness (Matthew 6:19-34).

-If you are not trying to put school before God in any unhealthy way, then you're doing just fine.
-Get back to work on raising any low grades and make sure your assignments are done and turned in on time.
-Talk to your teachers about how to bring up any grades you have let slip.
+If you are not trying to put school achievements before God in any unhealthy way, then you're doing just fine.
+If you're struggling to learn the material or keep up with the homework, that doesn't make you a bad person.
+Talk to your teachers and parents for help, and develop a plan to get back on track in getting assignments done and turn things around.
 Maybe there's extra credit you could do or you could re-take a failed test.
-Your teachers and school counselors are there to help you.
+If struggles with mental health or mental illness are causing you troubles in school, remember that your parents, teachers, and school counselors are there to help you find solutions.

 TL;DR